TheAmazingBnD/StartupWeekDemo/README.md

 We will now to add an Android app to our project.
 In the project overview section tap the Android button; here you will be prompted for a bundle identifier.
 Open Android Studio back up, head over to your App modules `build.gradle`.
 Here you will see an `applicationId`.
 Grab that and drop it into Firebase

-Next download the `google-services.json` and drag and drop it into the Android project in `App -> src`.
+Next download the `google-services.json` and drag and drop it into the Android project in `App` directory.
 Pop back over to the Firebase console and finish the prompted setup.
 Congratulations!
 You have just successfully created a Firebase project and registered your Android app!

 ### <a name="importFirebaseAndroid"> Importing Firebase Into Our Project </a>